react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 </TabItem>
 </Tabs>

-We use `FireEvent` to press button and `expect` to check if rendered screen's content matches settings.
+We use `FireEvent` to press button and `expect` to check if rendered screen's content matches settings screen.

 ### Example 2